-This guide will help you to understand all the new features and benefits that come with the transition to v2.0, and what action you need to take in order to make the switch.
+This guide will help you to understand all the new features and benefits that come with the TCF v2.0 (v1.1 is no longer supported by IAB), and what action you need to take in order to make the switch.

 View a live demo and have your questions answered in real time by attending our free english “Consent management for publishers” webinar.
 Discover in practice how you can meet both compliance and advertising industry requirements while ensuring that your ad-reach is maximized.Attend our free webinar

 TCF 2.0 includes increased functionality, across various aspects of the Framework, for both consumers & publishers.
 The main changes are listed below.

 Do keep in mind that the following information is only relevant if you have the TCF setting enabled within your Privacy Controls and Cookie Solution.

 The v2 banner text has been made significantly longer to meet IAB’s requirements.
 The additional text contains essential disclosures related to the enhanced options that we mention in the sections below.

 While the legal basis of legitimate interest has always been enabled by default, now, the right to object * (to processing based on legitimate interest) is also included as a checkbox directly within the TCF interface.